-THREE YEAR LIMITED KILN WARRANTY
+FIVE-YEAR LIMITED KILN WARRANTY FOR SCHOOL-MASTER KILNS

-L&L Kilns are warranted to be free of defects in workmanship for a period of three (3) years, starting on the date of original purchase from L&L Kiln Mfg., Inc. (L&L) or from an authorized L&L reseller, subject to the following terms and conditions, including but not limited to, the exclusions and limitations set forth herein.
+Certain designated L&L Kilns are warranted to be free of defects in workmanship for a period of five (5) years, starting on the date of original purchase from L&L Kiln Mfg., Inc. (L&L) or from an authorized L&L reseller, subject to the following terms and conditions, including but not limited to, the exclusions and limitations set forth herein.

-- 1. A sales receipt may be required for proof of purchase. - In addition, L&L may require you to deliver defective parts to L&L for examination to determine the applicability of these warranty provisions.
-Do not discard parts before contacting I&I for instructions. ailure to adhere to I&I's instructions, including those contained in the instruction manual and as stated herein, will void this warranty. - L&L will replace or repair any defective part that is covered by this warranty and sent freight-prepaid to L&L. L&L will prepay return shipping cost without charge in the Continental United States.
-Shipping outside the Continental United States is at cost. - On-site labor is not part of this warranty and is not covered by L&L. Any warranty labor provided by resellers is provided at their own discretion and expense. - 5.
-Warranty is not valid for second-hand or damaged kilns that are sold by unauthorized sellers. - 6.
-Any modifications to the original kiln by anyone other than the factory or someone specifically authorized in writing by the factory will void the warranty.
+1) A sales receipt is required for proof of purchase.

+2) In addition, L&L may require you to deliver defective parts to L&L for examination to determine the applicability of these warranty provisions.
+Do not discard parts before contacting l&l for instructions. ailure to adhere to l&l's instructions, including those contained in the instruction manual and as stated herein, will void this warranty.

+3) L&L will replace or repair any defective part that is covered by this warranty and sent freight-prepaid to L&L. L&L will prepay return shipping cost without charge in the Continental United States.
+Shipping outside the Continental United States is at cost.

+4) On-site labor is not part of this warranty and is not covered by L&L. Any warranty labor provided by resellers is provided at their own discretion and expense.

+5) Warranty is not valid for second-hand or damaged kilns that are sold by unauthorized sellers.

+6) Any modifications to the original kiln by anyone other than the factory or someone specifically authorized in writing by the factory will void the warranty.
 Any modification is made solely at the risk of the customer.
 L&L takes no responsibility for hazardous conditions created by unauthorized modifications.